 Generally, developers have to manage servers, databases, and network requirements.
 This results in longer development time and more operational overhead.
 Now, with serverless, resources are automatically allocated and scaled, paving the way for faster time-to-market of applications.

 Modern development is more about agile and devops environments where continuous integration of code and frequent deployments are important practices.
 Serverless makes it easier for organizations to achieve this via automated code changes and faster deployments.

 This is the reason developers enjoy building apps with a serverless architecture.
-Infrastructure management considered tedious, monotonous, and time-taking tasks.
+Infrastructure management is considered a tedious, monotonous, and time-taking task.
 A fully serverless system requires no administration and this benefit is huge for the majority of the IT companies where specific network administrators are hired to set up and maintain the infrastructure.

 Serverless drastically reduces deployment and maintenance complexities.